Fiction Friday: Mage: The Ascension 20th Anniversary Edition

 All deluxe edition Mage20 and Werewolf20 products are 40% off from Indie Press Revolution until the end of the month!
 Unfortunately the Ultra-Deluxe Mage20s sold out almost immediately, but there’s more great products available if you’ve missed one of our earlier Kickstarters!

-One response to “Fiction Friday: Mage: The Ascension 20th Anniversary Edition”
+1 thought on “Fiction Friday: Mage: The Ascension 20th Anniversary Edition”

-This piece is so very good.
+1. This piece is so very good.
 One not, a significant chunk of material was omitted from the second full paragraph in the “Courage” section.
 The fifth sentence begins with “I make a mental note to emphasize reliable” and then finishes with test from several paragraphs later.